Each year, September 30 marks the National Day for Truth and Reconciliation.

 CLEBC will continue taking action to implement the Truth and Reconciliation Commission Calls to Action, and the Missing and Murdered Indigenous Women and Girls Inquiry Calls for Justice, in our work providing lifelong learning for the legal profession.

-We will close the CLEBC office on September 30 and we will be sharing with staff, the Board, and our customers links to our free Truth and Reconciliation resources including our Indigenous Women and the Law Conference and But I Was Wearing a Suit Part I and Part II.
+This Truth and Reconciliation Week, we will be sharing with staff, the Board, and our customers links to our free Truth and Reconciliation resources including our Indigenous Women and the Law Conference and But I Was Wearing a Suit Part I and Part II.

 Here are some things you can do: